OfficeDev/open-xml-docs/docs/structure-of-a-spreadsheetml-document.md

 --------------------------------------------------------------------------------
 ## Important Spreadsheet Parts
-Using the Open XML SDK 2.5 for Office, you can create document structure and content that uses strongly-typed classes that correspond to <span class="keyword">SpreadsheetML</span> elements.
-You can find these classes in the <span class="keyword">DocumentFormat.OpenXML.Spreadsheet</span> namespace.
+Using the Open XML SDK 2.5 for Office, you can create document structure and content that uses strongly-typed classes that correspond to **SpreadsheetML** elements.
+You can find these classes in the **DocumentFormat.OpenXML.Spreadsheet** namespace.
 The following table lists the class names of the classes that correspond to some of the important spreadsheet elements.